-In example 1 below, we can see that there is a clear relationship between speed of answer and NPS with customers scoring maximum points when their wait time is short.
-What's more interesting is the NPS score customers leave if the speed of answer was rated poorly.
+We do see a clear relationship between speed of answer and NPS with customers scoring maximum points when their wait time is short.
+What's more interesting however is the NPS score customers leave if the speed of answer was rated poorly.
 Far higher than if the engagement and knowledge of the advisor was weak.
 Given most UK organisations struggle to achieve their SOA service level surely now is the time for companies to re-allocate their time and resources into the service factors customers value the most.

-Similarly, doing correlations between NPS and advisor specific measures (as shown in example 2) makes it a lot easier for team leaders to focus on the staff that need the most help (and has the greatest potential to impact NPS positively) and thus accelerate their impact on the overall score.
+Similarly, doing correlations between NPS and advisor specific measures (as shown in the example below) makes it a lot easier for team leaders to focus on the staff that need the most help (and has the greatest potential to impact NPS positively) and thus accelerate their impact on the overall score.